Explore, rest and play in Aros Park

 Our guide map to Mull’s forests will help you enjoy the landscape, culture, history and wildlife of this amazing island.

-Please note, small scale woodland improvement work will be carried out within Aros Park with small managed fires on site to clear excess vegetation.
+Please note, small scale woodland improvement work is being carried out within Aros Park with small managed fires on site to clear excess vegetation.
 The facility remains open however please follow any safety signage.
-Work is estimated to be completed by mid March.
+Work is estimated to be completed by the end of March.

 Find all the essentials